rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 I thought I would try to push readers away from the trap strongly.

 So, there isn't an obvious way to train a purely deontological AI.
 In fact, we don't even know how to check if an AI cares about consequences or deontological rules.
 Inner alignment with current machine learning approaches is hard.
-We have no [physics style models][physics] for understanding the eventual intentions of superintelligent AI produced via such a process.
-_(TODO: ecological models?)_ We don't have solid approaches for inspecting the decision making of deep agents.
+We have no [physics style models][physics] for understanding the eventual intentions of superintelligent AI produced via such a process. _(TODO: ecological models?)_ We don't have solid approaches for inspecting the decision making of deep agents.
 Or a decent understanding of what decision making will result from a specific training process.
 We don't know why or how deep learning generalizes.
 And it's unclear if techniques will generalize to higher intelligence and capability regimes.
 This is the 'the hard problem of AI cognition' which we'll be referencing throughout the post.

-My current view is that this is a difficult crux of alignment and we'll present only one (dangerous) way to proceed without resolving these issues.
-As such, I think we should be more actively working on the hard problem of AI cognition.
-I'll describe what this could look like in my strategic recommendations below
+Is this just the entire alignment problem?
+Well no, it doesn't include outer alignment and it's possible that we could solve alignment without solving this issue either via the rather dangerous approach discussed in [the upcoming section on restrained AI][#4_3_Restrained_AIs] or if it simply happens to be easy to get certain cognitive properties regardless of a lack of understanding.
+Things could happen to work without us understanding why they work.
+I claim that relying on this is a very dangerous approach due to difficulties evaluating alignment, for instance, consider deceptiveness.
+So, my view is that the ways around the hard problem of AI cognition are dangerous (though perhaps I am missing some approaches) and that it is a difficult crux of alignment.
+I also think that a decent amount of alignment research isn't sufficiently focused on this problem and that we should be more actively working on it.
+I'll explain my reasoning and what this could look like in my strategic recommendations below.

-That said, there are obvious ways to train deep neural networks which ensure that they will be purely deontological.
+Now let's transitioning back to the subject of purely deontological AI.
+Despite these issues, there are obvious ways to train deep neural networks which ensure that they will be purely deontological.
 For instance, consider training a (randomly initialized) model to output the value 1.
 Clearly such a model isn't going to be a consequentialist or even intelligent (unless you think the